bertreb/pimatic-broadlink/README.md

 The broadlink device should now connect to the configured wifi.
 You can reconnect to the normal network.

 If you don't want to change your pimatic system wifi settings, you can use another system to configure the broadlink wifi.
+These are the steps:
-You need to have python3 and broadlink installed.
+- You need to have python3 and broadlink installed.
-Copy from the plugin directory the python script **broadlink_cli.py** to the directory you want to use for executing the script.
+- Copy from the plugin directory the python script **broadlink_cli.py** to the directory you want to use for executing the script.
-Follow the steps above, but run the command (sudo python3 broadlink_cli.py...) from your chosen directory.
+- Follow the steps above, but run the command (sudo python3 broadlink_cli.py...) from your chosen directory.
+The broadlink device should now connect to the configured wifi.
+You can reconnect to the normal network.

 Adding the BroadlinkRemote device
 ----